Tapico/tapico-turborepo-remote-cache/CONTRIBUTING.md

 ## Things to know

-The goal of this project is to be compatable with the [Turborepo Remote Cache](https://turborepo.org/docs/features/remote-caching) so any changes need to be compliant with that spec
+The goal of this project is to be compatible with the [Turborepo Remote Cache](https://turborepo.org/docs/features/remote-caching) so any changes need to be compliant with the `turbo` CLI.

 ## Discord